 This amendability is interesting in terms of learning.
 With this old memory out on the table, we can add to it.

 Let me explain.

-I took myself off for a short gardening course this week at a local nursery.
+I took myself off for a short gardening course a while ago at a local nursery.
 The topic was vegetable growing and I needed a little bit of inspiration as to what to do with some raised beds in my garden.
 The two hours was happily spent in discussion with group members and the tutors as we shared tips and tricks for helping a plant to not just survive but also flourish in our vegetable patches.

 Kale was mentioned as an option.
 Now, I have two memories of kale.
 One is from 3 years ago when I successfully grew a crop that could be cooked deliciously with butter and nutmeg.
 The other is from last year when the cabbage white butterfly beat me to it.
 The caterpillars ate the lot and I resorted to purchasing bags of supermarket kale that, well, just weren’t the same.

 As I started to consider kale again, I was reminded of both these facts as, according to research, my brain had cleverly added the second memory to the existing knowledge of the first memory (3).
 I hadn’t completely forgotten this issue though as it is an important one for me.
 The brain prioritises keeping hold of memories that are emotionally relevant rather than neutral ones (4, 5).
 I adore kale as a veg and the thought of all those buttery spicy aromas was enough impetus for me to ask how I could resolve the caterpillar problem.
 It wanted to know how to solve the problem (6).
 The tutors took us out to their vegetable garden and showed the protective measures they have in place – plumbers’ pipe and netting – over their brassica seedlings.
 The plants had been covered as soon as they were transplanted from the greenhouse.